Midnight-Yu/fast-tutorial-for-jsPsych/README.md

 # Fast tutorial for jsPsych
-A Stroop experiment for demonstrating how to code in jsPsych.
+A simple experiment for demonstrating how to code in jsPsych.

+Adapted from the jsPsych tutorial by Shao-bin Jiang.